Extending structures I: the level of groups: Group extending structures and unified products

 \subsection{The abstract construction of the unified product}

 Let $H$ be a group and $E$ a set such that $H \subseteq E$. \thref{splitrec} describes the way any group structure $\cdot$ on the set $E$ such that $H$ is a subgroup of $(E, \cdot)$ should look like.
-It remains to show what type of abstract axioms should the system of maps $(\ast, \lhd, \rhd, f)$ satisfy such that \equref{inmultireau} is indeed a group structure.
-This will be done bellow.
+We are left to find the abstract axioms that need to be fulfilled by the system of maps $(\ast, \triangleleft, \triangleright, f)$ such that \equref{inmultireau} is indeed a group structure.
+This will be done below.

 \begin{definition}\delabel{hgroup} Let $H$ be a group.
 An \textit{extending datum of $H$} is a system $\Omega(H) = \bigl( (S, 1_S, \ast), \triangleleft, \, \triangleright, \, f \bigl)$ where:

 $(1)$ $(S, 1_S)$ is a pointed set, $\ast: S \times S \to S$ is a binary operation such that for any $s\in S$